alimranahmed/resources/articles/2020_02_17_Sudden visit to Mymensingh.md

 Zainul Abedin was a Bangladeshi painter.
 He became well known in 1944 through his series of paintings depicting some of the great famines in Bengal during its British colonial period.
 After the Partition of the Indian subcontinent, he moved to East Pakistan (now Bangladesh).
 In 1948, he helped to establish the Institute of Arts and Crafts (now Faculty of Fine Arts) at the University of Dhaka.
 He is a pride for us(Bangladeshi People).
-His art gallery is just beside the Zinul Abedin.
+His art gallery is just beside the Zinul Abedin Park.
 It was evening by then when we entered into the art gallery.
 Though I don't have much knowledge about paintings, still I can understand the paintings painted by him were the reflection of his time in this part of the world.
 Those paintings were a telescope for us to see the tragic past.
 After visiting the art gallery it was dark out there.
 We went to Ananda Mohon College, one of the oldest educational institutes in Bangladesh.